 An enterprise resource planning (ERP) software solution hooks up processes and data from various parts of your “enterprise” into one centralised system.
 Typically, that covers your: Inventory and order management, supply chain, finance and accounting systems, human resources, customer relationship management (CRM), sales and marketing, and e-commerce.

-At the core of it, an ERP software solution allows businesses to get away from using multiple databases, spreadsheets, and workarounds.
+At the core of it, an ERP system allows businesses to get away from using multiple databases, spreadsheets, and workarounds.
 A great ERP solution provides you with the ability to manage your entire business from within one piece of software, integrating your finances, sales, stock control and more in one central system.
 There simply should not be a need for any add-ons.

 If you’re a company that builds bespoke furniture by outsourcing material from different suppliers, you could use an ERP system to track and manage every single interaction and transaction of that process.
 For some, that can lead to automating your purchasing to ensure the right materials are always on order when you need them.
 It also might mean that you are utilising tools such as supplier tracking to guarantee your business the most competitive price from different suppliers.